AdobeDocs/advertising.en/help/dsp/audiences/sources/source-create.md

 >[!NOTE]
 >
->After you create a source for the [!DNL Real-Time CDP], you'll need to activate your [!DNL Real-Time CDP] audiences through the Adobe Advertising DSP destination within [!DNL Real-Time CDP] to begin importing them.
-See [the steps in the activation workflow](source-about.md#workflow-sources-rtcdp).<!-- add link to workflow for Tealium also -->
+>After you create a source for your customer data platform, you'll need to complete additional steps.
+See the [activation workflow for [!DNL Adobe] [!DNL Real-time CDP](source-adobe-rtcdp.md)<!--, the [activation workflow for [!DNL ActionIQ](source-actioniq.md), --> and the [activation workflow for [!DNL Tealium](source-tealium.md).

 >[!MORELIKETHIS]
 >